4 portions. Maximum cost: £13.90 for all fresh ingredients,

-Pork is probably my favourite meat and pork fillet my favourite cut because it is so versatile and so cheap.
-This features regularly on our dinner table because it is genuinely that tasty, plus is quick and easy to put together (I’ve only listed it here as “medium” difficulty because it is a little bit of a faff to assemble the parcels).
+Pork is probably my favourite meat (it’s bloody tasty) and pork fillet my favourite cut (cheap and versatile).
+This recipe is maybe my favourite pork dish, thereby making it my all-time favourite dish?
+That may be too much of a commitment, but this does feature regularly on my dinner table because it is genuinely that tasty, plus is quick and easy to put together (I’ve only listed it here as “medium” difficulty because it is a little bit of a faff to assemble the parcels).

 Technically a 15 minute meal but anyone who has tried to cook one of these in the allocated time will know it’s near impossible.
 The original recipe cuts corners by using pre-cooked brown rice however this only takes 20 minutes to cook from scratch (and will save you a bit of cash whilst doing so).

 If you’re opting for low carb / carb free meals, simply omit the rice and increase the number of courgettes used (or add another veg such as tenderstem broccoli.

 1: Start by getting that oh-so-labour intensive rice cooking – Brown rice takes around 20 minutes (plus extra time required for rinsing).
 Alternatively, you can use pre-cooked rice as Jamie has.